silvacms/documentation/source/silva/buildout.rst

 it's interesting to share those directories between buildout trees, to prevent buildout to download again those softwares.

-In a network setup, you can even share those directory among different host using NFS or something similar.
+In a network setup, you can even share the ``download`` directory among different hosts using NFS or something similar.

 To do so, you need to create a ``.buildout`` directory in your home directory, which contains a ``default.cfg`` file.
 The content of this